IMAGINE SEEING YOUR LOVED ONES RESURRECTED

 The Bible has a history of fulfilled prophecies.
 Prophecy tells us there will be a resurrection of the dead.

 The sure evidence we have is that Christ arose bodily.
+The tomb was empty and the word ‘resurrection means ‘the standing up of a corpse.’
 The risen Christ was seen by Mary and the women with her, all the disciples and 500 others.
 His appearance was enough to convince those who were cowering in fear prior to the resurrection to preach the gospel in a hostile environment, where they had witnessed Christ Jesus being killed for preaching the gospel.

 The man who walked on water, changed water to wine, raised the dead, healed the sick, cleansed lepers, forgave sin, talked with Elijah and Moses, and foretold His own death and resurrection has assured us.